superReal/srunit/README.md

 The bootstrapping process will retrieve all needed directories on its own, and will load the composer autoloader, and a custom autoloader for the classes of your OXID module - based on the configuration in your `metadata.php`.

+### TestCases must derive from SrUnit\TestCase

+All of your TestCases should extend the SrUnit\TestCase in order to enable the OXID related functionatities or convience-methods.

 #### Loading OXID

 OXID is **not** loaded by default.
 Basic functionalities like `oxNew()` or `oxDb::getDb()` are emulated.
 You can control their behaviour by using mocks.

-In case you need OXID loaded (e.g. for integration tests) you can either load OXID on bootstrap:
+In case you need OXID loaded (e.g. for integration tests) you can load OXID by adding a group annotation:

-    \SrUnit\Boostrap::create(__DIR__)->loadOXID()->bootstrap();

-or you even better you add the test that needs OXID to the group `needs-oxid` by adding a annotation:

     @group needs-oxid

-In the latter case the `TestListener` will take care of loading OXID, and enabling/disabling the needed module `superreal/srunit-module`.
+The `TestListener` will activate the loading of OXID for the particular tests, and enabling/disabling the needed module `superreal/srunit-module`.
 This module has to be required in your `composer.json` as well - otherwise the test will die with an Exception.

-### TestCases should derive from SrUnit\TestCase

-All of your TestCases should extend the SrUnit\TestCase in order to enable the OXID related functionatities or convience-methods.

 Using the Mock-Factory